archaic10/upload-file/README.md

-# Action criation upload file
+# Action upload file

-### This action send file to repository
+### This action sends the file to the repository, if the uploaded file exists the action will update the file, if it does not exist the action will create the file

 ```yml
 uses: archaic10/upload-file@main
 with: